 DayPilot.Scheduler.events.load

-The events.load() method loads events from a given URL using an HTTP call (GET or POST, depending on the eventsLoadMethod value).
-The URL must return a JSON array with events (see DayPilot.Event.data for the event data structure).
+The events.load() method loads events from a URL using an HTTP GET or POST request, depending on eventsLoadMethod.
+The endpoint must return a JSON array of event records that follow the DayPilot.Event.data structure.

 Declaration

-DayPilot.Scheduler.events.load(url[, success[, error]]);
+DayPilot.Scheduler.events.load(url[, success[, error]])

 Parameters